ChrisTitusTech/winutil/README.md

 ## Overview

 - Install
-  - Install Selection : Organize programs by category and facilitate installation by enabling users to select programs and initiate the installation process with a single click.
+  - Install Selection: Organize programs by category and facilitate installation by enabling users to select programs and initiate the installation process with a single click.

-  - Upgrade All : Upgrade all existing programs to their latest versions, ensuring users have the most up-to-date and feature-rich software.
+  - Upgrade All: Upgrade all existing programs to their latest versions, ensuring users have the most up-to-date and feature-rich software.

-  - Unistall Selection : Effortlessly uninstall selected programs, providing users with a streamlined way to remove unwanted software from their system.
+  - Uninstall Selection: Effortlessly uninstall selected programs, providing users with a streamlined way to remove unwanted software from their system.

-  - Get Installed : Retrieve a comprehensive list of installed programs on the system, offering users visibility into the software currently installed on their computer.
+  - Get Installed: Retrieve a comprehensive list of installed programs on the system, offering users visibility into the software currently installed on their computer.

-  - Import / Export : Enable users to import or export the selection list of programs, allowing them to save their preferred program configurations or share them with others.
+  - Import / Export: Enable users to import or export the selection list of programs, allowing them to save their preferred program configurations or share them with others.
 This feature promotes convenience and flexibility in managing program selections across different systems.

 - Tweaks
   - Recommended Selection: Provides pre-defined templates tailored for desktop, laptop, and minimal configurations, allowing users to select recommended settings and optimizations specific to their system type.

   - Essential Tweaks: Offers a collection of essential tweaks aimed at improving system performance, privacy, and resource utilization.
 These tweaks include creating a system restore point, disabling telemetry, Wi-Fi Sense, setting services to manual, disabling location tracking, and HomeGroup, among others.

   - Misc.
 Tweaks: Encompasses a range of various tweaks to further optimize the system.
-These tweaks include enabling/disabling power throttling, enabling numlock on startup, removing Cortana and Edge, disabling User Account Control (UAC), notification panel, and configuring TPM during updates, among others.
+These tweaks include enabling/disabling power throttling, enabling num lock on startup, removing Cortana and Edge, disabling User Account Control (UAC), notification panel, and configuring TPM during updates, among others.

   - Additional Tweaks: Introduces various other tweaks such as enabling dark mode, changing DNS settings, adding an Ultimate Performance mode, and creating shortcuts for WinUtil tools.
 These tweaks provide users with additional customization options to tailor their system to their preferences.